 Several technology companies have already delivered their own take on the digital wallet to the market.

-In 2024, Early Warning®, the owner and operator of the Zelle Network®, is adding a new wallet to the mix: Paze.
-What makes Paze different from other digital wallets is that it is a bank wallet offered by financial institutions.
+In 2024, Early Warning®, the owner and operator of the Zelle® network, added a new wallet to the mix: Paze◊.
+What makes Paze different from other digital wallets is that it is offered by financial institutions.

 The Wall Street Journal was the first to break the news that we’re launching a new digital wallet with the support of seven of the largest banks in the nation.1